 How To Apply

 As a Brooks School undergraduate, you can major in either Public Policy or Health Care Policy.
 Both majors develop a range of skills – demography, economics, econometrics, mathematics, methods, social sciences, statistics, and writing – to thrive in careers or graduate study.
-At the Brooks School, you can work side by side with world-renowned faculty to understand and solve problems facing our society.
+At the Brooks School, you can work side by side with world-renowned faculty to understand and solve policy problems facing our society.
 With a broad education at the Brooks School and with all of Cornell’s resources, you can make an impact on the world through any career path you choose.

 Frequently Asked Questions